 Although she understands the desire to plan ahead, to avoid self-promotion and to minimize over-stimulation, she knows the power of responding in the moment, voicing one’s personal value, and sharing novel ideas.
 She helps her clients break down barriers to accomplish this, whether they are introvert, extrovert or ambivert.

 She is an educator.
 Attorneys consistently research and interpret.

-Like the attorney, Merri values depth of study and preparation.
-She also values connecting with clarity and influence.
-Whether working with a partner or associate, she discovers their value and their desires and educates/coaches them to break down barriers to achieve them.Graduate of Bowling Green State University, teacher of speech/English/theatre for 16 years, trainer of the Certified Networker program for 4 years, and trained in adult learning
+Merri values depth of study and preparation yet understands the audience needs to hear a clear, honed, relevant message.
+She helps her clients break down barriers to stay true to what’s important to them while also helping them connect to influence others’ actions and feelings.Graduate of Bowling Green State University, teacher of speech/theatre for 16 years, trainer of the Certified Networker program for 4 years, and trained in adult learning

 Gregg Goldston School of Mime at Gambier College/Kenyon University; National Shakespeare Conservatory

 By night Merri is a singer in a band and a pyromaniac.

 Many evenings and weekends Merri builds fires in her wood-burning fireplace to relax and decompress, yet also gets energized by its force.
 She also rehearses and/or sings with a Toledo-based band, Someone’s Daughter which taps her creative side and keeps her feeling whole.
 These roles extend Merri’s ability to consistently spark fires that last and perform well when outside her comfort zone.
 Not only do these things help Merri, they help her relate to her clients.